 These are fun to give and receive.
 They can range in price from super inexpensive to pricey.
 However, my all-time favorite — the Laneige line — is only $25 and lasts a long time.
 I used to never buy masks, but with the improvements many have made to the process of masking, now I keep them stocked.
 And for a beauty basket, I think they are unique gifts and fillers.
 Personal favorites include:

 - Laneige Water Sleeping Mask and the Laneige Lip Mask – Both of these are my favorites!
 Marian and I both use these products every night, and we’ve both given them as gifts to family and friends!
 I think they are well-priced, and they last a long time even with daily use.
-Amazon typically has them priced a bit better, but if you want to see and smell (there are some options), then head on over to Sephora!
+Amazon typically has them priced a bit better, but if you want to see and smell them (there are some options), then head on over to Sephora!

 Aveda Hand Relief – My mother-in-law actually is the one who turned me on to this hand cream.
 She’s been using it for years and loves it.
 After using hand sanitizer nearly daily for a year, my hands always felt so dry.
 So, I decided to give it a try, and now I, too, am sold.
 It’s a bestseller for Aveda, and now I understand why.
 You can find it on Amazon or at Aveda.